William H. Sanders

 Ph.D., Computer Science and Engineering, University of Michigan, 1988

-William H. Sanders is a Donald Biggar Willett Professor of Engineering, the Interim Head of the Department of Electrical and Computer Engineering, and the Director of the Coordinated Science Laboratory (www.csl.illinois.edu) at the University of Illinois at Urbana-Champaign.
+William H. Sanders is a Donald Biggar Willett Professor of Engineering and the Head of the Department of Electrical and Computer Engineering (www.ece.illinois.edu) at the University of Illinois at Urbana-Champaign (illinois.edu).
 He is a professor in the Department of Electrical and Computer Engineering and Affiliate Professor in the Department of Computer Science.
 He is a Fellow of the IEEE and the ACM, a past Chair of the IEEE Technical Committee on Fault-Tolerant Computing, and past Vice-Chair of the IFIP Working Group 10.4 on Dependable Computing.
-He was the founding Director of the Information Trust Institute (www.iti.illinois.edu) at Illinois.
+He was the founding Director of the Information Trust Institute (www.iti.illinois.edu) at Illinois (2004-2011), and served as Director of the Coordinated Science Laboratory (www.csl.illinois.edu) at Illinois from 2010 to 2014.

 Dr. Sanders's research interests include secure and dependable computing and security and dependability metrics and evaluation, with a focus on critical infrastructures.
 He has published more than 200 technical papers in those areas.
 He is currently the Director and PI of the DOE/DHS Trustworthy Cyber Infrastructure for the Power Grid (TCIPG) Center (www.tcipg.org), which is at the forefront of national efforts to make the U.S. power grid smart and resilient.